Todd Anderson, DVM, DACT

 Ann Lindholm, DVM

 Dr. Lindholm graduated from the University of Florida College of Veterinary Medicine in 2006 as a Doctor of Veterinary Medicine with a Certificate in International Veterinary Medicine.
 She grew up in Sweden and some of her favorite things to do are to spend time outdoors with her family and animals, fishing, and traveling.
-She notes that one of her greatest accomplishments in her professional life was graduating veterinary school and that her favorite part of the job is reuniting a healthy patient with its owner.
+She notes that one of her greatest accomplishments in her professional life was graduating from veterinary school and that her favorite part of the job is reuniting a healthy patient with its owner.
 Dr. Lindholm has been a veterinarian at Panhandle Veterinary Services for 13 years.
 She is a member of the American Veterinary Medical Association (AVMA) and Florida Veterinary Medical Association (FVMA).
 Dr. Lindholm is licensed to practice in Florida, Alabama, and Georgia.

 Sherie Graham, DVM